mindspore-ai/docs/install/mindspore_ascend_install_pip_en.md

 - Install MindSpore Ascend by pip.
 - Install Open MPI if OPENMPI is set to `on`.

-After the script is executed, you need to reopen the terminal window, and then set the relevant environment variables according to the instructions in [Configuring Environment Variables](#configuring-environment-variables).
+After the script is executed, you need to reopen the terminal window to make the environment variables take effect.

 The automatic installation script creates a virtual environment named `mindspore_pyXX` for MindSpore.
 Where `XX` is the Python version, such as Python 3.7, the virtual environment name is `mindspore_py37`.
 Run the following command to show all virtual environments.